Keyboard shortcuts

 • Default value: false

-This option corresponds to the -A or --almost-all command line option and will display all files and directories if set to true, except for . and ...
+This option corresponds to -A or --almost-all and displays hidden files except . and .. when set to true.

 dirs_first